dsmall/demos/templates/docs/i2c-lcd.md

-### JeeLabs LCD Plug  ###
+### I2C LCD Plug  ###

 --

-The LCD Plug is a small board manufactured by [JeeLabs][jl] and also available from [Modern Device][md].
+The I2C LCD Plug is a small board manufactured by [JeeLabs][jl] and also available from [Modern Device][md].
 It contains an [MCP23008][mcp23008] I/O expander which connects to most common 16-pin character LCD displays that use the [HD44780][hd44780] standard.

-This application can write to the LCD display and clear it.
+This application can write to the LCD display, clear it and toggle the backlight.
 The LCD is initialised automatically but can be re-initialised if it gets stuck.
-The application can also toggle the backlight.
+The library maintains a virtual copy of the LCD controller memory which you can read to see what the LCD is displaying.

 A two-wire I<sup>2</sup>C bus running at 3.3V is used as interconnect, with the power and signal lines brought out to to both sides of the board to allow daisy-chaining with other JeeLabs plugs.